AWeinb/SimplerLandmassBlueprints/README.md

 this all was probably just to play around with the engine.
 But as it could be something useful for other I thought I would just put it here.

+## How-to
+Content\Editor\Landscape\LandmassEffectBrush contains LandmassEffectBrush.uasset
+which is a Landscape brush.
+The class itself does nothing to the landscape.
+It uses effect components that do some kind of change to the heightmap or weightmaps.
+The effects can be restricted to specific area using mask components.

+In order to make it work you need to:
+- Create a landscape.
+- In the landscape editor create a layer and use the blueprint menu to add the LandmassEffectBrush.
+- The brush is then an actor in the world (additionally a cache object is created).
+- Go back to the usual selection mode.
+- Select the brush actor in the outliner.
+- Take a look at the Details as the actor has some settings there.
+- To add an effect click the plus in the component outline of the actor and search "effect".
+- You should find something that extends IsLandmassBrushEffect.uasset. like NoiseEffect.
+- There should be some kind of change to the landscape, if not try a "trigger update" (the button should be in the Details).
+- To mask something add a "mask" component to the effect (or the brush).
+- The spline mask needs an additional spline component.
+Add that like the other components under the mask component.
+Then create some curve.
+- I hope it works otherwise it can be a pain to debug it as the debugger doesnt seem to work in these classes.

+If you get it working it can be easier to hack the classes or to create custom variants instead of using the predefined stuff.
+This way you have more possibilities.

 ## Screenshots
 In the picture very steep areas are supposed to be blue, areas x units